 Let me tell you about the Singapore MRT, the train system that will get you to all parts of Singapore.
 It has been the easiest way for me to get around Singapore during my brief time in the country.

-While the train system will seem awkward at first with many metro lines running all over the place, as I mentioned during my day-one diaries, you will soon come accustomed to the very ideal system and you can get around Singapore with ease.
+While the train system will seem awkward at first with many metro lines running all over the place, as I mentioned during my day-one diaries, you will soon come accustomed to the ideal system, and you can get around Singapore with ease.

-So, grab yourself a MRT card from the many located 7-11 stores in town and enjoy the most affordable way to get around this awesome city.
-And now onto Day-five of Singapore Diaries.
+So, grab yourself an MRT card from the many located 7-11 stores in town and enjoy the most affordable way to get around this remarkable city in Singapore

 While you could call day-five a lazy Sunday in Singapore, compared to the other days spent in the city, it didn’t stop me from seeing a few more fascinating places, from learning some Singapore War History at Battle-Box in Fort Canning and visiting the lively Little India, that lived up to its hype.

 With the trip nearing its conclusion, there was no time to sit still and miss the many attractions on offer in Singapore, not that I would want to anyway.

 Sometimes in life, you need to sit back and soak it all in, which is what I did on this occasion, so enjoy the highlights from this edition of Singapore diaries.

 Highlights of Singapore Diaries: Day 5 – A Lazy Sunday in Singapore